The electoral register and how to register

 The full register has the names and addresses of everyone who is registered to vote.
 Anyone can look at it by making an appointment at the Town Hall but it is only supplied for certain purposes such as law enforcement.
 Credit reference agencies are allowed to use this version but only to verify your details.

 The open register is available for general sale and can be used for any purpose.
-You can choose not to appear on this version by indicating when you register or emailing us here.
+You can choose not to appear on this version by indicating when you register or by emailing us: email@example.com.
 This will not affect your voting rights or credit status.

 You can under Section 11 of the Data Protection Act 1998, give the Electoral Registration Officer (ERO) notice that you do not want your personal information to be used for direct marketing either permanently or until further notice.
 Your notice (each person) must be made in writing to the ERO including your full name, address and signature and detailing that you wish to opt out of the edited register on a permanent basis.